Eric-Lingren/oanda_v20_platform_public/readme.md

 This is a sample repo.
 As such, everything is fully functional, but this contains no profitable robot algorithms.
 You can view the included robot algorithms in the strategies/forex_bots_python folder [here.](https://github.com/Eric-Lingren/oanda_v20_platform_public/tree/master/strategies/forex_bots_python)

-Included is a simple price printer, a basic order execution bot, and a simple RSI execution bot.
+Included is a simple price printer, a basic order execution bot and a simple RSI execution bot.

 Feel free to use this as a platform for your own usage and development of your own robots or contact me if you have ideas of things you would like to see built.